zeixcom/ui-element/docs-src/pages/components.md

 ## Component Lifecycle

-Le Truc manages the **Web Component lifecycle** from creation to removal.
+El Truco manages the **Web Component lifecycle** from creation to removal.
 Here's what happens.

 ### Component Creation